-On April 5, 2023, we received a deficiency letter (the "April Letter"), from the Staff of Nasdaq notifying us that we were not in compliance with the minimum stockholders' equity requirement for continued listing on The Nasdaq Capital Market.
+On April 5, 2023, we received a deficiency letter, or the April Letter, from the Staff of Nasdaq Stock Market notifying us that we were not in compliance with the minimum stockholders' equity requirement for continued listing on The Nasdaq Capital Market.
 The April Letter further noted that as of its date, we did not have a market value of listed securities of \$35 million, or net income from continued operations of \$500,000 in the most recently completed fiscal year or in two of the last three most recently completed fiscal years, the alternative quantitative standards for continued listing on The Nasdaq Capital Market.
 On April 24, 2023, we received a letter from Nasdaq notifying us that we had regained compliance with Nasdaq's continued listing standards by demonstrating compliance with Nasdaq's alternative standard of market value of listed securities in excess of \$35 million under Nasdaq Listing Rule 5550(b)(2) and that the matter was closed.
-However, on June 16, 2023, we received deficiency letters (the "June Letters"), from the Staff notifying us that we were not in compliance with the minimum bid price requirement and the market value of listed securities requirement for continued listing on The Nasdaq Capital Market.
+However, on June 16, 2023, we received deficiency letters, or the June Letters, from the Staff notifying us that we were not in compliance with the minimum bid price requirement and the market value of listed securities requirement for continued listing on The Nasdaq Capital Market.
 The June Letters noted that, as of their date, the bid price of our common stock was below \$1 per share and our market value of listed securities was below \$35 million, in each case for 30 consecutive business days.
-In accordance with Nasdaq rules, we were provided 180 calendar days, or until December 13, 2023, to regain compliance.
-The June Letters were only a notification of deficiency, not of imminent delisting, and had no immediate effect on the listing or trading of our securities on The Nasdaq Capital Market.
+In accordance with Nasdaq rules, we have been provided 180 calendar days, or until December 13, 2023, or the Compliance Deadline, to regain compliance.
+The June Letters are only a notification of deficiency, not of imminent delisting, and have no current effect on the listing or trading of our securities on The Nasdaq Capital Market.